Max Planck Junior Scholars

 "We signed up for this course not knowing what to expect, but with the help of our mentor (...) we were able to explore subjects in science that we never thought we would touch on."

-The Max Planck Junior Scholars Program offers summer internships to outstanding high-school students living in the Rhine-Main area to gain research experience at the Max Planck Institute for Brain Research (Frankfurt am Main), the Max Planck Institute of Biophysics (Frankfurt am Main) or the Max Planck Institute for Heart and Lung Research (Bad Nauheim) and to inspire them for a future career in the natural sciences.
+The Max Planck Junior Scholars Program 2026 invites outstanding high school students from underrepresented groups* to participate in a summer internship offering hands-on research experience at the Max Planck Institute for Brain Research (Frankfurt am Main), the Max Planck Institute of Biophysics (Frankfurt am Main), the Max Planck Institute for Heart and Lung Research (Bad Nauheim), and Goethe University (Frankfurt am Main).
+The program aims to inspire participants who have a growing passion for science to pursue careers in the natural sciences.
+Participants will be offered a fixed stipend (to cover, for example, food and travel expenses during the internship; the rest to be spent at the scholar’s discretion).

-Our program includes a 2-week summer internship in a host laboratory.
+Our program runs from June 29 to July 17, 2026 and includes a 1-week Science Bootcamp and a 2-week summer internship in a host laboratory.
 During this time the scholar will work together with a mentor (either a research assistant, graduate student or a postdoctoral fellow) on a scientific project that may be presented at a lab meeting or as a report.

 Before you consider applying, please note: Animal research plays a critical role in the advancement of neuroscience and our understanding of life itself.
 The complex workings of the brain and nervous system often require studies at the cellular and molecular level that cannot be fully replicated in vitro.
 At the Institute, we recognize the ethical considerations inherent in such research and are committed to the 3Rs - Replacement, Reduction and Refinement.
 These guiding principles focus our efforts on finding alternatives to animal use, minimizing their numbers where possible, and refining our methods to prioritize their well-being.
 Applicants for a Junior Scholar Internship position should acknowledge that they will be working in a laboratory where animal research is being conducted and support the ethical use of animals in biomedical research.